mugatucoin/master/README.md

 MugatuCoin

-MugatuCoin is a PoW/PoS-based cryptocurrency, that aims to achieve global domination by any means necessary.
+MugatuCoin is a PoW/PoS-based cryptocurrency with a short mining period, that aims to achieve global domination by any means necessary.

 RPC Port: 49819
 P2P Port: 49818